 What an amazing little gem!
 This is only my fourth Pallas’s Warbler in the UK and all have been in November.
 The previous individuals include two Portland birds (1996 and 1998) and my first was at Filey in 1987.

 Chough – Cape Cornwall, Cornwall – 17th November 2019

 Having regularly led 3-day Landscape Photography workshops to places like Land’s End, Porth Nanven, Cape Cornwall and Botallack I had encountered Chough on many occasions and although wildlife photography wasn’t part of the workshop many of my participants were pretty interested to see them.
-Having run these workshops for three years I felt fairly confident that during our week holiday in Cornwall it would be straightforward to see Chough for my year list and that Cape Cornwall and Botallack probably offered the best chances.
+Having run these workshops for three years I felt fairly confident that during our week long holiday in Cornwall it would be straightforward to see Chough for my year list and that Cape Cornwall and Botallack probably offered the best chances.